 and go out of their way to help guests with any sensible request.

-with good quality rooms, good food and helpful owners; this
+good quality rooms, good food and helpful owners; this has the added

 Song Nok too and "Auntie Ek" will probably

-entrance fee to this National Park is now 200
+The entrance fee to this National Park is now 300

 baht per person for foreigners plus 30 baht for your vehicle.